nervosnetwork/rfcs/rfcs/0024-ckb-genesis-script-list/0024-ckb-genesis-script-list.md

 ### Type ID

-[Type ID](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#type-id) ([Source Code](https://github.com/nervosnetwork/ckb/blob/master/script/src/type_id.rs)) is the builtin type script to support unique and immutable reference.
+[Type ID](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#type-id) ([Source Code](https://github.com/nervosnetwork/ckb/blob/master/script/src/type_id.rs)) is the builtin type script, not set in the CKB genesis block, but directly implemented in CKB (not run in CKB-VM) in Rust.
+Type ID is usually used to support unique and immutable reference.
 The _code_hash_ and _hash_type_ are fixed and the same on mainnet Lina and testnet Aggron and the `dep_type` is no need.

 Type ID script is for **type script**: